National Women's Soccer League: 2017–2019: Lifetime and go90, ESPN

-2020–2023: CBS Sports
+2020–2023: CBS Sports and Twitch

 In October 2019, the NWSL signed the agency Octagon to market its media rights.
 It was reported that Octagon was pursuing multi-year agreements of at least three years and stronger broadcaster commitments, as to help build an audience and discourage broadcasters from acquiring NWSL rights to ride the coattails of the U.S. national team and the FIFA Women's World Cup, but then "abandon" it afterward.

-On March 11, 2020, the NWSL entered into a three-year media agreement with CBS Sports and the video game-oriented streaming service Twitch.
+On March 11, 2020, the NWSL entered into a three-year media agreement with CBS Sports and Amazon-owned streaming service Twitch.
 For the 2020 season, CBS Sports planned to broadcast 87 matches (including the playoffs) split between CBS, CBS Sports Network, and CBS All Access (now Paramount+) in Canada and the United States, with the exact distribution among the channels subject to change, while Twitch planned to stream an additional 24 matches for free.
 Twitch also became the NWSL's international media rightsholder and streamed all matches outside Canada and the United States for free.

+In September 2021, players publicly complained about the 2021 NWSL championship match's announced the 9 a.m.
+PDT kickoff time in the neutral-site host city of Portland, Oregon, which was required for the league's noon EDT broadcast slot provided by CBS.
+The league responded by moving the match to Lynn Family Stadium in Louisville, Kentucky, in the Eastern Time Zone.

+Following criticism of match broadcast quality, the NWSL announced improvements to cameras, infrastructure, and staffing in August 2022, with additional improvements necessary to support the introduction of video assistant referees in 2023.

 CBS Sports did not renew its rights beyond 2023 during its exclusive negotiating window.
-The league's contract with Twitch expired after the 2022 season, with the affected matches re-allocated to CBS platforms.
-The NWSL stated that matches would stream internationally on its website, while also reaching an agreement with TSN to hold Canadian media rights.
+The league's contract with Twitch expired after the 2022 season, with the U.S. rights to the matches reverting to CBS.
+The NWSL stated that matches would stream internationally on its website as part of an agreement with Endeavor Streaming, while also reaching agreements with TSN (Canada), DAZN (Brazil, Japan, UK, and 12 European territories), and Tigo (Central America).

+On June 6, 2023, Tigo also added free Spanish-language streams of two regular-season NWSL matches per week, the NWSL Challenge Cup playoffs, and NWSL playoffs in the United States and Canada.

+2024–present: CBS, Amazon, ESPN, Ion, NWSL+ and Victory+ (2026)

+On November 9, 2023, the NWSL announced multi-year deals with CBS Sports, ESPN, Amazon Prime Video, and Scripps Sports, reported to be valued in total at around $60 million per-season (in comparison to the roughly $1.5 million paid by CBS under the previous agreement).